Milk Allergy: Symptoms, Testing, and Treatment

 Oral immunotherapy gradually exposes the patient to small doses of an allergen over time.
 This desensitizes the body and helps to retrain the immune system, decreasing adverse allergic reactions.
 At Latitude Food Allergy Care, oral immunotherapy is offered for multiple allergens with or without Xolair: an anti-IgE monoclonal antibody that helps suppress allergic reactions.

 For many, oral immunotherapy also creates dramatic improvements in overall quality of life, providing a safeguard against reactions to accidental exposures and empowering them with greater dietary flexibility.
-OIT is approximately 85 percent effective when overseen by a skilled clinician who specializes in food allergen treatment.
+At Latitude, 92% of OIT patients are successfully desensitized to their allergens.

 Are you or someone you love impacted by a milk allergy?
 Improve your quality of life and unlock a better future with Latitude Food Allergy Care.
 Latitude offers comprehensive food allergy care including diagnosis, treatment, and prevention for babies, children, and adults.
 Contact us today to schedule a no-obligation conversation with one of our Patient Care Coordinators.